A Simple Recipe for Language-guided Domain Generalized Segmentation: Introduction

-\tikzexternalenable The motivation for rethinking DGSS with CLIP is twofold.
+In this paper, we aim at answering the following question: \emph{How to leverage CLIP pretraining for enhanced domain generalization for semantic segmentation?} The motivation for rethinking DGSS with CLIP is twofold.
 On one hand, distribution robustness is a notable characteristic of CLIP~\cite{fang2022data}.
 On the other hand, the language modality offers an extra source of information compared to unimodal pretrained models.

-A direct comparison of training two segmentation models under identical conditions but with different pretraining, \ie ImageNet \vs CLIP, shows that CLIP-pretraining does not yield promising results.
-Indeed, \cref{tab:imagenet_vs_CLIP} shows that CLIP-initialized network performs worse than its ImageNet counterpart on out-of-distribution (OOD) data.
+A direct comparison of training two segmentation models under identical conditions but with different pretraining, \ie ImageNet \vs CLIP, shows that CLIP pretraining does not yield promising results.
+Indeed, \cref{tab:imagenet_vs_CLIP} shows that fine-tuning CLIP-initialized network performs worse than its ImageNet counterpart on out-of-distribution (OOD) data.
 This raises doubts about the suitability of CLIP pretraining for DGSS and indicates that it is more prone to \emph{overfitting} the source distribution at the expense of degrading its original distributional robustness properties.
+Note that both models converge and achieve similar results on in-domain data.
+More details are provided in~\cref{sec:clip_vs_imgnet}.

 This paper shows that we can prevent such behavior with a simple recipe involving minimal fine-tuning, language-driven style augmentation, and mixing.
-Our approach is coined \textbf{\method}, for \emph{Freeze, Augment and Mix}.
+Our approach is coined \method, for \emph{Freeze, Augment and Mix}.

-Fine-tuning ``specializes'' pretrained representations for specific downstream tasks.
 It was recently argued that fine-tuning might distort the pretrained representations and negatively affect OOD generalization~\cite{kumar2022finetuning}.
 To maintain the integrity of the representation, one extreme approach is to entirely freeze the backbone.
 However, this can undermine representation adaptability and lead to subpar OOD generalization.
 As a middle-ground strategy balancing adaptation and feature preservation, we suggest minimal fine-tuning of the backbone, where a substantial portion remains frozen, and only the final layers undergo fine-tuning.

 For generalization, we show that rethinking MixStyle~\cite{zhou2021domain} leads to significant performance gains.
 As illustrated in~\cref{fig:aug_mix}, we mix the statistics of the original source features with augmented statistics mined using language.
-This helps exploring styles beyond the source distribution at training time without having access to any additional image.
+This helps explore styles beyond the source distribution at training time without using additional image.